Differentially Private Synthetic Heavy-tailed Data: Simulation Study

 \section{Simulation Study}

 To provide a comprehensive evaluation of our proposed methods, in addition to the non-private synthetic data generated via quantile regression, we also compare our results to another $\epsilon$-DP method, the pMSE mechanism \citep{snoke2018pmse}.
 The pMSE mechanism tunes and releases the synthetic data version with the maximal distributional similarity.
 The pMSE mechanism optimizes the synthetic data output with respect to the pMSE score, while our methods do not have an integrated evaluating metric.
 Through simulation, \citet{snoke2018pmse} showed that under normally distributed data, the pMSE mechanism performs at least as well as other standard DP mechanisms, such as smooth histogram \citep{wasserman2010statistical} and noisy Bayes \citep{bowen2020comparative}, across different levels of privacy budget.
-Thus, we think it would be interesting to make a comparison in the setting of skewed data while using additional utility measures.
+Here, we make a comparison in the setting of skewed data and using additional utility measures.